hamukazu/lets-get-arrested/README.md

 # Lets-get-arrested project

-In Japan, a schoolgirl was caught by the police for putting a link to a website with an endeless loop of alert in JavaScript like this:
+In Japan, a schoolgirl was caught by the police for putting a link to a website with an endless loop of alert in JavaScript like this:

         while (1) {
-          aleart("!");
+          alert("!");
         }

 Related news article (Japanese):